kbighorse/working-with-me/README.md

 I respond to email a few designated times per day.
 If it's urgent and we're in the office, let's talk in person.
 Working remotely, video chat or phonecall is best.

+If I'm working on something and would like your input, I will often comment or chat you (even if we're nearby).
+I try to do that so that things are documented for the future and so that you can finish what you're doing first.

 To improve concentration, I take a lot of hand-written notes and avoid bringing my computer into meetings.
 I've also found that writing stuff by hand has a uniquely quieting effect when I'm faced with large, complex tasks.

 I try my best to not discuss work topics outside of work (this includes lunchtime), unless you want to.
 I'm a big believer in having healthy work/life partitions, and in no way do I interpret this as a lack of dedication to your job.